SALES / SUPPORT : 855-752-5503 (Mon-Fri, 09:00-17:00 EST)

 Making the most of the design brief provided, creative hotel logos use their icons as brand message vessels.

 We see logo icons in line art, symbology, and illustrations conveying all sorts of meaning just through the choice of the icons.
 A location symbol, for example, is a great way for a hospitality brand to invite audiences to consider their property as ‘the’ place to arrive at and be in.
-A room key logo used as the brand icon is another clever symbol that communicates hospitality and travel.
+A room key logo used as the brand icon is another clever symbol that communicates hospitality and can be used by travel agents, hotel booking software companies and Airbnb type of startups.

 Using such meaningful symbols not only augments your brand message but also encourages audiences to look at the symbol for a bit longer and decipher the icon to get to the hidden missive.